Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • excess consumption of carbohydrates and sugar.

-And, one "beautiful" day, they will make themselves felt with all their bouquet, which will also be joined by side effects from drugs.
+And, one "fine" day, they will make themselves felt with all their bouquet, which will also be joined by side effects from drugs.
 Is it worth it?
 Of course not.
 There is always a choice.

 The rapid recovery of the body in Tibetan ways is due to the methods of external and internal influence.
-Everything that can contribute to a quick recovery is taken into account.
+Anything that can contribute to a quick recovery is taken into account.
 Lifestyle and nutrition also play an important role here.

 The main external influences include the following procedures: